-Ake is the first grand champion from Hawaii.
-It is quite impressive to see that Ake defeats the popular brothers Waka and Taka in this tomoesen.
-No doubt, the "Golden Age of the Sumo World" begins with the brilliant arrival of those three wrestlers.
+Ake was the first grand champion from Hawaii.
+It was quite impressive to see that Ake defeated the popular brothers Waka and Taka in this tomoesen.
+No doubt, the "Golden Age of the Sumo World" began with the brilliant arrival of those three wrestlers.